SmilealniS/olive-frontend/README.md

 To use the application, please run together with Olive backend service.

-## Features

-The application includes the following features:

-- [Feature 1]
-- [Feature 2]
-- [Feature 3]

-## Technologies Used

-The application was built using the following technologies:

-- React
-- [Other technologies used]

 ## Contributing

 Contributions to the application are welcome.
 If you find any issues or would like to contribute to the development of the application, please follow the steps below: